 According to a Samsung white paper, the NAND-based storage currently powering our most popular storage devices has the almost guaranteed potential to outlive the useful life spans of the devices they power.
-Manufacturers now face the decision of whether to sacrifice excess lifetime and performance in a concentrated effort to bring dramatic cost benefits and deliver NAND storage technology to a far wider audience.
-The opinion to do so is strong since the advantages of this technology far outweigh those of traditional storage drives.
+Manufacturers now face the decision of whether to sacrifice excess lifetime and performance in a concentrated effort.
+Thus, bringing dramatic cost benefits and deliver NAND storage technology to a wider audience.
+The opinion to do so is strong, since the advantages of this technology far outweigh those of traditional storage drives.

 NAND Flash Memory, New Developments.

 NAND technology is quickly becoming one of the most effective and efficient types of memory on the market.
-In the months and years to come it is predicted to become one of the most commonly used—if not the only used—type of memory in data storage devices on the market.
+In the years to come, it’s predicted to become the only type of memory in data storage devices on the market.